-All subjects will be followed for survival for up to approximately 15 years after the last subject receives axicabtagene ciloleucel.
+All subjects will be followed for survival status for up to 15 years after receiving axicabtagene ciloleucel.
+LTFU data analysis will be performed on subjects in this study and after transition to the KT-US-982-5968 LTFU study.
 No formal hypothesis testing will be performed based on data obtained after the cutoff for the primary analysis.
 Descriptive estimates of key efficacy and safety analyses may be updated to assess the overall treatment profile.